borisbugaev/aplus/readme.md

-# a program to help me study for qualification exams
+# APLUS
-### and brush up on go
+### a program to help me study for qualification exams and brush up on go

 "APLUS" is a straightforward go program to quiz oneself in the command line.